slateci/slateci.github.io/_docs/concepts/software-components/api-server.md

 ---
 title: API Server
-overview: A service or set of services that abstract underlying container orchestration
+overview: A service or set of services that abstracts underlying container orchestration
           from end-users.

 order: 40